I was only seven years old when my mother first struck me, with nobody to help and nobody on my side. That is, until I saw what lived over the fence.

 "Not really.
-Actually, I'm glad.
-I thought I was gonna be alone."
-I sipped my coffee and stood in front of him, delicately nibbling at my toast.
+Actually, I'm relieved.
+I thought I was going to be alone."
+I sipped my coffee then stood in front of him, delicately nibbling at my toast.

 I stared at him for a moment.
 "Don't talk with your mouth full.
 It's gross."

-John swallowed and tried again, "What'd you do?"
+John swallowed and tried again.
+"What did you do?"

 I nervously walked away to put the empty bacon plate in the sink.
 "It wasn't all that much."

-"Yeah," I crossed my arms sheepishly, "It was my fault, though.
-I overreacted to what she was doing.
-See, we were partners for this thing and she criticized everything that I did and she always picked on me.
+"It was my fault, though.
+See, we were partners for this thing and she kept annoying me.
 But in my defense, she completely blew it out of proportion.
 I didn't deserve detention."
 I explained.

 John randomly put his hands behind his back.
 "Slap me as hard as you slapped her."